Admission for the January 2025 academic session is ongoing Apply Now!

 • Write programs in C using basic data types and strings.

-• Design and implement programming problems using loops and use & implement classes as data abstractions in an object-oriented approach.
+• Use and implement classes as data abstractions in an object-oriented approach.

 • Implement simple exception handling in programs.

-• Develop programs with input/output from text files and design and implement programming problems involving arrays.
+• Develop programs with input/output from text files.

 At the end of this course, students should be able to: